fjarri/Jute.jl/docs/src/manual.md

 ## Testcase tags

+!!! warning

+    Tagging implementation is a work in progress for testcase macros.

 Testcases can be assigned tags of the type `Symbol`.
 This can be used to establish a secondary grouping, independent of the primary grouping provided by modules.